Mary Sherman Morgan: Space race era

 During the development program for the Jupiter missile, Wernher von Braun's team used modified Redstone missiles, dubbed the Jupiter C, to accelerate the rocket to orbital velocities.
 In order to improve the performance of the first stage, they awarded a contract to North American Aviation's Rocketdyne Division to come up with a more powerful fuel.
+The fuel needed to give extra power to the rocket while still maintaining the same engine design from the Army's Redstone missiles, a very difficult task.
+Her colleagues deemed it as being set up to fail.

-Morgan was assigned to lead a group of college interns at North American Aviation's Rocketdyne Division.
-Due to her expertise and experience, Morgan's work resulted in the birth of a new propellant, Hydyne.
+Due to her expertise and experience, Morgan was assigned to lead a group of college interns at North American Aviation's Rocketdyne Division and their work resulted in the birth of a new propellant, Hydyne.
 The standard Redstone was fueled with a 75% ethyl alcohol solution, but the Jupiter-C first stage had used Hydyne fuel, a blend of 60% unsymmetrical dimethylhydrazine (UDMH) and 40% diethylenetriamine (DETA).
 This was a more powerful fuel than ethyl alcohol.
 The first Hydyne-powered Redstone R&D flight took place on 29 November 1956, and Hydyne subsequently powered three Jupiter C nose cone test flights.

 In 1957, the Soviet Union and the United States had set a goal of placing satellites into Earth orbit as part of a worldwide scientific celebration, known as the International Geophysical Year.
 In this endeavor, the United States' effort was called Project Vanguard.
-The Soviet Union successfully launched the Sputnik satellite on October 4, 1957, an event followed soon after by a very public and disastrous explosion of a Vanguard rocket.
-Political pressure forced U.S. politicians to allow a former German rocket scientist, Wernher von Braun, to prepare his Jupiter C rocket for an orbital flight.
-In the renamed launcher (now called Juno I), the propellant succeeded in launching America's first satellite, Explorer I, into orbit on January 31, 1958.
-After the Jupiter C and six Juno I launches, the U.S. switched to more powerful fuels.
+The Soviet Union successfully launched the Sputnik 1 satellite on October 4, 1957, an event followed soon after by a very public and disastrous explosion of a Vanguard rocket.
+Until this point, the US had been operating with the assumption that they were technologically in the lead; the Soviet Union beating them to it was a source of embarrassment.
+Sputnik orbited for 21 days, showcasing its success, and in less than a month Sputnik 2 had also been launched.
+Political pressure forced U.S. politicians to allow von Braun, a former German rocket scientist, to prepare his Jupiter C rocket for an orbital flight.
+The renamed launcher (now called Juno I) put Explorer I into orbit on January 31, 1958.
+After the Jupiter C and six Juno I launches, the U.S. switched to new, more powerful fuels.
+Most of the credit for the Explorer 1 goes to von Braun, but would have not reached orbit without the Rocketdyne fuel innovation.